7 Special Pop Classics Books You Must Read

 2. Clueless: A Totally Classic Picture Book

 On the inside flap of the front cover, it says the popular girls learn valuable lessons about fitting in and friendship in the adaptation of the nineties classic.
 On the back flap, we have a little about the author and the illustrator.
-The pictures are drawn in a timeless, colorful art style that’s cute.
+The pictures are drawn in a cute, timeless, colorful art style.
 Moreover, the characters all have super big eyes and round faces, sweet and cartoony.

 Another cool thing about this book is the characters are much younger than they are in the movie.
 The characters in the book are in elementary school.
 So, it makes it even better for kids because they’re about the same age.
 Every character also has multiple different outfits that they wear throughout the book.
-The author teaches us about friendship, fitting in, and staying true to yourself, which are all great things that need to be taught to kids.
+The author teaches us about friendship, fitting in, and staying true to yourself, which are all great things that kids need to learn.

 You can have friends who are different from you and still have fun together and get along.
 In this way, you can try new things and become even better friends.
-To teach your children about moral lessons and children’s psychology, you must pick this pop classic.
+You must pick this pop classic to teach your children about moral lessons and children’s psychology.

 Author: Amy Heckerling